Download page Load Balancers and TCP Endpoints.

-You might see objects in a Network Flow Map that do not show up in an Application Flow Map.
-This is because these Network Flow Map objects represent devices that are detected by the network agents, and are relevant to the monitored application, but the detected devices do not have network agents installed.
+You may notice objects in a Network Flow Map that do not show up in an Application Flow Map.
+This is because these Network Flow Map objects represent devices that are detected by the Network Agents, and are relevant to the monitored application, but the detected devices do not have Network Agents installed.

-Network Visibility detects load balancers automatically and displays them in Network Flow Maps.
-Load balancers seek to optimize the distribution of network traffic and often hide internal IPs from external nodes.
-Application Flow Maps do not show load balancers because these devices do not act as application nodes.
+Network Visibility detects load balancers (LB) automatically, and displays them in Network Flow Maps.
+Load balancers seek to optimize the distribution of network traffic and often hide internal IP addresses from external nodes.
+Application Flow Maps do not show load balancers because these devices do not function as application nodes.

-The Network Dashboard shows TCP endpoints on links between tiers/nodes.
-The Network Flow Map shows network agents installed (left) and nodes that the network agents cannot see directly (right).
+The Network Dashboard shows TCP endpoints on links between tiers and nodes.
+The Network Flow Map shows Network Agents installed (left) and nodes that the Network Agents cannot see directly (right).

 - The TCP endpoint and an Inventory Database service are on the same device with an intermediate device that splits the connection in two.

-- The TCP endpoint and an Inventory Database service are on two devices using a separate connection that doesn't allow for network visibility.
+- The TCP endpoint and an Inventory Database service are on two devices using a separate connection that does not allow for network visibility.

 For these reasons, gray line connection links do not have associated metrics.